Subscribe to our newsletter

 Matomo Screenshot

-Matomo is another popular alternative with marketing that leans heavily into its existence as an ethical solution to hosted analytics services.
+Matomo is a popular alternative with marketing that leans heavily into its existence as an ethical solution to hosted analytics services.
 The platform has been around since 2007 and boasts a large feature set more similar to Google Analytics than many of the other alternatives, which includes tracking visitor statistics, behavior, ecommerce insights, funnels, tags, heatmaps, keyword SEO reporting, A/B testing, and more.

 The trade-off for the vast array of features, however, is Matomo's heavier resource usage and dashboard – which is a bit clunkier than the others and may feel cluttered at times (which can be oddly reminiscent of Google Analytics' interface).
 Similar to the others, tracking analytics with Matomo is as simple as injecting a tracking code into a site's HTML headers.